 - Do: Measure your performance against key goals

 - Assess: Make sense of the data you collect

 - Review: Communicate the results, and learn how to improve your work

+We recommend working your way through the cycle, starting here.
 You may also find the following resources valuable:

 - Data diagnostic questionnaire—Complete this free and simple questionnaire to receive a tailored report on what data to collect and how.

 - Jargon buster—Look up new words in this glossary to help you navigate impact practice.